 Uber Parks Its Self-Driving Truck Project, Saying It Will Push For Autonomous Cars

 Uber is shutting down its self-driving truck program, nearly six months after it settled a lawsuit from Waymo, the Google spinoff that accused Uber of using its proprietary designs.
-Uber says it will keep working on self-driving vehicles – but it will now focus solely on cars.
+Uber says it will keep working on self-driving vehicles, but it will now focus solely on cars.

 "We've decided to stop development on our self-driving truck program and move forward exclusively with cars," said Eric Meyhofer, the head of Uber's advanced technologies unit.